describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 determine which properties to show.

 Also note that the class hierarchy can be changed here.
 By default, any class added (from either an Ontology or invented by you) will be subclassed to Thing.
-You can change that here.
-In addition, your class can have multiple parent classes.
+You can change that here and the class can have multiple parent classes.

 <ImageComponent src="/images/articles/creating-a-dataset/dataset6.webp"></ImageComponent>